14 Most Colourful Towns and Cities in Europe

 Colouful buildings, Copenhagen

-You don’t have to walk far to get an idea of how colourful Copenhagen is, but for the biggest splashes of colour head over to Nyhvan, a 17th Century waterfront filled to the brim with cafes, restaurants and boats.
+You don’t have to walk far to capture the colours of Copenhagen, but for the biggest splashes of colour head over to Nyhvan, a 17th Century waterfront filled to the brim with cafes, restaurants and boats.

 Christiania, Copehnagen